GateHouseMedia/PLBID/README.md

 Or whatever database you prefer.
 But we used Google BigQuery because of the size of the files -- in particular, the Birth Data file (AKA, the numerator).

 ### Query the data
-Here are the queries I used to run the analysis.
+Here are the queries we used to run the analysis.

 #### Early neonatal mortality (infant death within 0-6 days of birth)